schell/varying/README.md

 [auto](http://hackage.haskell.org/package/auto) packages.
-Unlike netwire the concepts of inhibition and time are explicit (through `Control.Varying.Event` and `Control.Varying.Time`) and the library aims at being minimal and well documented with a small API surface area.
+Unlike netwire the concepts of inhibition and time are explicit (through `Control.Varying.Event` and `Control.Varying.Time`) and the library aims at being minimal and well documented with a small API.

 Depending on your types and values varying can provide discrete or continuous time semantics.